 Winter Break Camps at SoccerCity (4520 Old Farm Rd) offers kids ages 4 – 16 a chance to enhance their soccer skills. $95-$150.
 9 a.m. – noon or 1 – 4 p.m.
 All-day option available.
 No afternoon camp on Christmas Eve.
 748-3888

 Winter Break Theatre Day Camps at the Oklahoma Children’s Theatre Arts Annex at the State Fairgrounds (3000 Land Rush St) features games, workshops and activities that explore theatre.
-Campers will create their own original performance to share virtually with friends & family.
-For kids ages 5 – 13. $40 per day; four-day camp, $150.
+Campers will create their own original performance to share with friends & family.
+For kids ages 5 – 13. $160.
 9 a.m. – 4 p.m.
 606-7003

 Christmas Break Camp at the Yukon Community Center (2200 S Holly Ave, Yukon) features games, crafts, sports and field trips.
 For ages 5 – 11.
 Preregister.
 Resident, $45; nonresident, $55.
 9 a.m. – 4 p.m.

 Christmas Break Gizmos, Gadgets & Thangs Camp: Robots at The Station Recreation Center (700 S Broadway Ave, Moore).
-Learn to build your own robot.
-For ages 7 – 14.
+Learn to build your own robot and more..
+For ages 6-12.
 Preregister. $25.
-1 – 4 p.m.
+1-4 p.m.

-FREE Opening Night Virtual Experience at the Bricktown Ballpark (2 Mickey Mantle Dr) features a variety of bands and family entertainment and concludes with a bang at the midnight fireworks extravaganza located at Chickasaw Bricktown Ballpark.
-Stay tuned for more information.
-7 p.m. -midnight.
+FREE Opening Night Celebration at the Bricktown Ballpark (2 Mickey Mantle Dr) features music, mural competition, and a children’s area with the themed hands-on art projects and concludes with a bang at the midnight fireworks extravaganza located at Chickasaw Bricktown Ballpark. $8.
+7 p.m.-midnight.

 FREE Fishing Day at OKC Lakes & Ponds (various locations).
 No city permit required, however, a State license is for anyone 16 and older.